 I do not think that anything in this document is a particular surprise to anyone.
 Of course we shared it with the Scottish Government.
-Our superb team of officials at DEFRA has been working Scottish Government officials in order to secure an outcome.
+Our superb team of officials at DEFRA has been working with Scottish Government officials to secure an outcome.
 The hon.
 Gentleman, for whom I have an enormous amount of respect, has been reduced to processology, because on the substance of the matter, I am afraid that the Scottish National party stands against the interests of Scotland’s fishermen because it wants to keep us in the common fisheries policy.
 This processology misses the point, which is that Scotland’s fishermen enjoy fantastic new opportunities as a result of a Conservative Government and the leadership shown by 13 superb Scottish Conservative MPs.

 I welcome the Secretary of State’s White Paper and his statement.
 He will know that the seafood processing sector is of particular interest in the Grimsby-Cleethorpes area.
 I welcome the reference to that in the White Paper, as will the industry.
 Will he assure me and the industry that he will continue to work closely with it to ensure the continuity of supply that is so vital?